 There’s something about the combination of raw (or briefly blanched) and young (or thinly shaved) vegetables with Pecorino Romano cheese that I find irresistible.
 Which vegetables meet this criteria?
-I can name only a few — asparagus (shaved), fennel (shaved), fava beans (briefly blanched) and summer squash (julienned on a mandoline) — but many more exist.
+Asparagus (shaved), fennel (shaved), fava beans (briefly blanched) and summer squash (julienned on a mandoline), to name a few.
 When fresh, these vegetables need little more than salt, pepper, olive oil and lemon juice — no cooking is necessary (with the exception, of course, of the fava beans).

 After discovering this zucchini salad last summer, I prepared it often, and on more than one occasion, made myself sick to my stomach.
 I think raw zucchini might be a little harsh on the stomach?
 Don’t let that deter you, however.
 Just a little warning.

 Now, why Pecorino over Parmigiano?
 Parmigiano Reggiano would be a fine substitute, but there’s something about Pecorino that I’m really liking these days — I think it’s its saltiness.
 Cut it the same way as in the fava bean and pecorino salad: Stick the tip of a big chef’s knife right into the block and twist until nice chards break from the block.

 1 zucchini, about 8-inches long

 freshly ground pepper